 - Antenna port(s) and scrambling identity – 2 bits indicating the values 0 to 3, as specified in Table 5.3.3.1.5C-1.
-This field is present only if PDSCH transmission is configured with TM9.
+This field is present only if PDSCH transmission is configured with TM9 and in DCI formats scheduling PDSCH which are mapped onto the UE specific search space.

 - SRS request –1 bit.
 The interpretation of this field is provided in section 8.2 of [3]